 Junior Summer Study Award

-The Junior Summer Study Award is presented to members of NEHS who are high school juniors, rising to the senior class in fall 2021.
+The Junior Summer Study Award is presented to members of NEHS who are high school juniors, rising to the senior class in fall 2023.
 This award is intended to support students who have been selected for or who will be attending a summer learning program that is related to English studies in a direct way.
 Awards up to $750 are available.
-Given the impact of COVID this year, consideration will also be given to virtual learning opportunities; however, the award amount would be lowered since travel and lodging would not be involved.
+Consideration will also be given to virtual learning opportunities; however, the award amount would be lowered since travel and lodging would not be involved.
+Applicants will be asked to explain the need for financial assistance.
+This award is competitive in nature; applications will be evaluated by members of the Advisory Council of NEHS.

 This award is competitive in nature; applications will be evaluated by members of the Advisory Council of NEHS.